iphinome404/mIRC_Gopher_Client/README.md

  # Chibi Gopher for mIRC

-A custom network RFC 1436 compliant client using mIRC scripting.
+A custom RFC 1436 compliant client using mIRC scripting.
 Implements the Gopher protocol for retrieving and displaying data, including binary and text transfers, featuring GUI dialogs, and favorites management.

 Version 0.9a